kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/checklist_b4_class_assignments.md

 #### It's a good idea to always check for and remove any stray containers prior to class and before working on assignments

-Check for stray containers
+Check for stray containers:
 ```
 docker ps -a
 ```

-Remove a stray container (where xxxxx is the container id (hex string) or container name)
+Remove a stray container (where xxxxx is the container id (hex string) or container name):
 ```
 docker rm -f xxxxx
 ```